 Heirloom flowers are often best.
 Look for organically grown plants or seeds if you’re planning on using them in recipes.

 This rose petal bath soak is a good project to start with.
-Takes only minutes to throw together once your flowers are dried.
+Takes only minutes to throw together once your flowers are completely dried.
 (Don’t try to rush that process.)